University of Texas at Austin

 On and Around Campus

-How was transitioning from living outside of Dallas to Austin, Texas?
+How was transitioning from Houston to Austin, Texas?

 Pros and cons of being located in Austin, Texas?